MohamadALissa/Bank_Customer_Churn_Prediction/README.md

 This project aims to predict the customers who might leave the bank based on the historical data provided.

 # The Work Plan
-Two pipelines are investigated: 1) Quick Pipeline and 2) Long Pipeline with different preprocessing steps.
+Two pipelines are investigated: 1) Short Pipeline and 2) Long Pipeline with different preprocessing steps.

 1.   **Short Pipeline**